Ifttt.com is Cool. But How I Can Use It?

 How Ifttt Thinks I Can Use It

-Ironically, recently ifttt sent me a promo mail with set of “12 Applets for healthy habits.
+Ironically, recently ifttt sent me a promo email with a set of “12 Applets for healthy habits.
 Here they are:

 These are 12 best ways ifttt belies they can help me with healthy habits: